You can download recent data and manipulate in your own spreadsheet software. These data are considered provisional at this time.

 Our goal is to make water temperature data accessible to all Alaskans.
 By serving up data online in real-time, we hope to provide in-season information for local fishers, weir operators and fisheries managers to increase our understanding of the relationship between fish movement and water temperature.

-Since 2002, Cook Inletkeeper has been collecting continuous water temperature data in non-glacial streams across the Cook Inlet watershed.
-Monitoring has revealed that some stream temperatures consistently exceed Alaska’s standards.
+Since 2002, Cook Inletkeeper has been collecting continuous water temperature data below the confluence of the North and South Forks.
+Monitoring has revealed that Anchor River temperatures consistently exceed Alaska’s standards.
 Temperatures above 13°C exceed Alaska’s standard for egg and fry incubation; temperatures above 15°C exceed Alaska’s standard for migration routes.
 Water temperatures have even been recorded above 20°C which by State Standards “may not be exceeded.”
-Cook Inletkeeper's research on water temperature in salmon streams suggests that these criteria will be exceeded at more sites and by increasing margins in the years to come.
-Long-term monitoring will help us know when and where we have water that is stressful for salmon.
+Cook Inletkeeper's research on water temperature in salmon streams suggests that the Anchor River is highly sensitive to climate change impacts.

 For fish count information: Alaska Dept. Fish & Game - Fish Counts